Stephen A. Miles: Career

 Miles' research centers on CEO succession and leadership, using the 360 degree evaluation process.
-Miles was mentioned in a 2018 Business Week article as the executive coach of Snap, Inc. CEO Evan Spiegel, and is credited with helping Snap move from a "hub-and spoke" to a "distributed" model of leadership.
+In 2010, Bloomberg Businessweek profiled Miles as a “rising star of CEO consulting” and CEO whisperer, highlighting his work in the area of CEO and executive coaching.
+Miles was mentioned in a 2018 Bloomberg Businessweek article as the executive coach of Snap, Inc. CEO Evan Spiegel, and is credited with helping Snap move from a "hub-and spoke" to a "distributed" model of leadership.
 Miles was featured in Fast Company's 2020 article on the Most Innovative Company of the year, Snap, Inc., in which he recounts his work with CEO Evan Spiegel.

 His 2006 book, Riding Shotgun: The Role of the Chief Operating Officer, was featured in the Harvard Business Review as an in-depth study of the COO's role within a corporation and how the role can successfully intersect with that of the CEO.
-In November 2010, Business Week magazine called Miles the “rising star of CEO consulting” and “the CEO whisperer”, highlighting his work in the area of CEO and executive coaching.

 In 2010, Miles and Stanford University Graduate School of Business Professor David F. Larcker collaborated on a Stanford Graduate School of Business case study on CEO succession planning, entitled “Multimillionaire Matchmaker.”
 In the study, they found that 51% of companies could not name a CEO successor today, if needed.
 Miles and Larcker continued this thread of research in 2011 to examine whether active CEOs make the best board members, finding evidence to suggest that while active CEOs bring prestige to a board, they are often not the best choice because they are commonly too busy with their own businesses to be a fully effective director.

-He is a regular contributor to the Management Blog at Bloomberg Businessweek, and in 2019, Stephen launched the “C-Suite Intelligence” podcast.
+He is a regular contributor to Forbes and the Management Blog at Bloomberg Businessweek, and in 2019, Stephen launched the “C-Suite Intelligence” podcast.